-Is an alternative site available which could help Yes, WJP10, WJP21 and WJP22. meet requirements for this waste facility, subject to other tests of suitability?
-WJP10, WJP21 and WJP22 have similar levels of flood risk from surface water.
-WJP10 is within close proximity to Flood Zone 2 and WJP22 is within Flood Zones 2 and 3 to a minor extent.
+Is an alternative site Yes, WJP10, WJP21 and WJP22. available which could help meet requirements for this WJP10, WJP21 and WJP22 have similar levels of flood risk waste facility, subject to from surface water.
+WJP10 is within close proximity to Flood other tests of suitability?
+Zone 2 and WJP22 is within Flood Zones 2 and 3 to a minor extent.
 Therefore this site should be considered alongside WJP21 and WJP10 and is preferable to WJP22.
-Site Specific Flood Risk A site specific flood risk assessment is not required as this Assessment Requirement and Mitigating Flood Risk site is in Flood Zone 1 and is less than 1ha.
-Surface water runoff from this site should be managed using SuDS where appropriate.
+Site Specific Flood Risk A site specific flood risk assessment is not required as this Assessment Requirement site is in Flood Zone 1 and is less than 1ha. and Mitigating Flood Risk Surface water runoff from this site should be managed using SuDS where appropriate.